Not Very Resilient

 Models are less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Modeling is labeled "Not Very Resilient" because AI can now generate photorealistic images of models for commercial campaigns — meaning brands like H&M are creating digital replicas of human models and producing unlimited poses and looks without ever booking real talent for a photoshoot.
-This is hitting the commercial and catalog side of modeling hard, since those jobs are largely about looking good in photos, which is exactly what AI tools can now replicate cheaply and quickly.
+Modeling is labeled "Not Very Resilient" mainly because AI can now generate photorealistic images of models for commercial campaigns, meaning brands like H&M are creating digital twins and AI avatars instead of booking real people for photoshoots.
+This hits the commercial and catalog side of modeling especially hard, since companies can produce unlimited poses and looks without studio time or talent fees, which shrinks the demand for traditional modeling work.

 Read full analysis